An update to a 10-year old post – still valid, I hope you enjoy it too:)

 - Black people do get sunburned – I did

 - No sunshine in the Northern hemisphere could ever make me feel secure – it was boiling hot in the day in Spain, but at night, the temperatures were sub-zero

 - Camping was not my thing

 And then years later, I found myself being lured into a camping trip, lured by the prospect of toasted marshmallows.

 What would people do for food hey?

 So, I planned that if things went south, I’d remind myself of the good times.
 With rhubarb.
 And lime.
 Roasted rhubarb of course, for its super sweet and almost girly colour.

 600g rhubarb, rinsed and cut into 2cm pieces

 3 juniper berries, lightly crushed

-While the rhubarb is roasting, combine the remaining 1/4 cup sugar, water, vanilla and juniper berries.
-Bring to a boil and reduce the heat to a gentle simmer, stirring well till the sugar is melted.
-Remove from the heat and add the lime juice, then stir well.
+While the rhubarb is roasting, combine the remaining 1/4 cup sugar, 1 cup of water, vanilla and juniper berries.
+Bring to a boil and reduce the heat to a gentle simmer, stirring well till the sugar is dissolved, about 10 minutes.